Build Daily

 Pro adds field ops Service, dispatch, timeclock, HR, PTO, expenses, manpower, assets, skills.

-We are not trying to out-enterprise Procore or out-network BuildingConnected.
-BuildDaily is for the office that needs quotes, submittals, RFIs, service tickets, timesheets, files, and customer history to stop living in five places.
+Build Daily is for an office that needs quotes, submittals, RFIs, service tickets, timesheets, files, and customer history without keeping five separate systems straight.

 Makes sense for teams that want unlimited users, implementation help, and pricing built around construction volume.
 If you need a budget number before lunch, the public page is not going to hand you one.